AktasC/Hackintosh-Elitebook-Broadwell/README.md

 - Fair enough, Linux is a whole world to explore and it keeps expanding everyday.<br>
   The thing is, for around 5 to 6 years I've been able to experiment on Linux & Windows, but now I feel like I should also look at MacOS and other BSD based systems because it's _"different"_.
 Used to have colleagues with Macbooks and they definitely got their job done so why not give it a try ?<br>
-  The problem was : giving it a try meant at least 700€ in cash and I don't have that 😂
+  The problem was : giving it a try meant at least 700€ in cash (for the lowest config) and I don't have that 😂

 - [x] _Do I risk anything ?_